 The executive summary is only two paragraphs long — short but effective.

-The executive summary tells readers about the company’s growth, and how they are about to overtake one of their competitors.
-But there’s no mention of specific metrics or figures.
-That will be highlighted in the next section of the marketing plan.
+The executive summary also tells readers about the company’s growth and how it has the potential to outpace the competitors.
+However, it doesn’t mention specific metrics or figures.
+We will cover it in the next section.

 After you perfect your executive summary, it’s time to outline your marketing goals.

 As a rule of thumb, be as specific as possible.
-The folks over at VoyMedia advise that you should set goals that impact website traffic, conversions, and customer success — and to use real numbers.
-Complement your goals with website optimization tools (e.g., A/B testing speed with Nostra – check Nostra AI review to learn more) to further improve conversions.
+Set goals that directly impact website traffic, conversions and customer success — backed by real numbers.
+Meet your conversion goals with website optimization tools like A/B testing tools, heatmaps and session recording software to refine user experience.

 Avoid outlining vague goals like: